 Condominiums in Canada are governed under the Condominium Act of 1998.
 In this act everything from property insurance to maintenance is covered.
-The bylaws used by your individual Yorkville Toronto real estate or condo in Calgary must follow this 183-article act.
+The bylaws used by your individual condo must follow this 183-article act.
 If you are concerned that the condo corporation that owns your building is not following these guidelines, there is a copy of the Condominium Act available for view online.

 If you've got one question that it not too serious about your condo's bylaws then you can ask a member of the condo association within your building.
-Whether it's an Oshawa or Oakville condominium, there is likely a copy of the bylaws written out somewhere.
+There is likely a copy of the bylaws written out somewhere.
 Members of the condo board or association should know where you can access this information.

 Before you buy a new condo, you should ask to see a copy of the building's bylaws.
 If you're concerned that anything is not legal in the document you could take them to be looked over by a law professional before choosing to buy that unit.